MakeSchool-Tutorials/Habitual-Swift4/P09-Detail-a-Habit/content.md

 ```

-As you can see we insantiated a variable habit and habit index, this will come in handy when we have to perform some logic on the given habit ... may be sooner than you think!
+As you can see we insantiated a variable `habit` and `habitIndex`, this will come in handy when we have to perform some logic on the given habit... may be sooner than you think!

-You'll notice that we are **missing** a UIElement, one that hasn't been connected to our code yet.
+You'll notice that we are **missing** a UI element, one that hasn't been connected to our code yet.

-Let's add this code snippet to where we instnatiate our IBActions and IB Outlets!
+Let's add this code snippet to where we instantiate our IBActions and IB Outlets!

 ```
 @IBAction func pressActionButton(_ sender: Any) {